 The Sundowner Classic II sleeper 4×4 Off-Road Camper Trailer fills a gap in the trailer market.
-It is a trailer designed for two people that have a caravan-type feel and is also easy to set up.
+It is a caravan-type off-road trailer designed to be easily set up by two people.

-Elderly people don’t want to climb up a ladder to sleep, whilst young, adventurous couples want a trailer which can be set up in just minutes and sleeping facilities that are easily accessible.
-This is the off-road trailer for you, and, of course, the Sundowner trailer subscribes to Bushwakka’s ‘lightest, toughest and
+Adventurous couples want a trailer which can be set up in just minutes and sleeping facilities that are easily accessible.
+This is the off-road trailer for you, and, of course, the Sundowner trailer subscribes to Bushwakka’s 1lightest, toughest and best ethos.

 The Sundowner Classic II sleeper 4×4 Off-Road Camper is a trailer that comes standard with a CR12 stainless-steel chassis, heavy-duty leaf springs, Safari gas shocks, and a stainless-steel and aluminum body.

 As tough as it is, the Sundowner has a softer caravan feel to its interior.
 An integral part of the Bushwakka ethos is its focus on the client as an individual.
 As Jaco Putter, Bushwakka’s production manager, stated: ‘We are not in the business of mass-producing trailers’..
 The Bushwakka team members pride themselves on their focus on the individual.
 So, while keeping to the base concept Bushwakka will always go the extra mile to help satisfy the client’s unique requirements.

 Spacious interior living space

-Large well designed and easily accessible kitchen equipped for 4
+Large easily accessible kitchen, well equipped for up to 4 persons